-flow of funds
+• flow of funds

-2. Overview of the UK national accounts
+2. Overview of the UK National Accounts and Sector Accounts

-In the UK priority is given to the production of a single GDP estimate using income, production and expenditure data.
+In the UK, priority is given to the production of a single gross domestic product (GDP) estimate using income, production and expenditure data.
 Further analysis is available on the following: